 It seems that in the last 25 years this Christmas market has attracted about 500.000 visitors every year and it can be particularly crowded.
 If you don’t want to spend the day pushing your way through the crowds, it would be wise to get there early in the morning.

-This Christmas market is open from the 15th November to the 23rd December.
+This Christmas market is open from November 12 to December 23, 2021.

 Opening hours: Mondays – Thursdays 2pm – 9pm; Fridays 2pm – 9.30pm; Saturdays 10am – 9.30pm; Sundays and holidays 10am – 9pm.